Yashtyagicoder/Vault-of-Codes/README.md

-I have completed my Intership from Vault of codes
+I have completed my Internship from Vault of codes